IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 - Frankfurt: https://eu-de.dataplatform.cloud.ibm.com/wx/home?context=wx
 - Tokyo: https://jp-tok.dataplatform.cloud.ibm.com/registration/steptwo?context=wx
 - London: https://eu-gb.dataplatform.cloud.ibm.com/wx/home?context=wx
-5. Add user to projects as needed
+5. The user should have access now as part of the access group.

 ### Why can't I share my WatsonX project with a user?
 1. Ensure you have imported the access group as outlined here in your project: